THE ORIGINS OF THE PRACTICE

 primitive systems of therapeutics are based on this assumption."

-I believe it is not arrogant to recognise that pre literate peoples
+I believe it is not arrogant to imagine that pre literate peoples

 were more inclined to believe in the validity of their subjective experience

-and feelings and be moved to action on these grounds; they certainly did not look for scientific proof.
+and feelings and be moved to action on these grounds.
 One may speculate about

 the accuracy of emotional decisions, but the significant point is that gut

-feelings motivate spontaneous action, without years of delay differentiating
+feelings motivate action, without years defining the exact nature of problems

 involved before acting.